 Multiview Healthcare ERP Solutions

-A healthcare ERP system isn’t purely an accounting system.
+A healthcare ERP software isn’t purely a financial accounting system.
 In any organization, accounting is a measure of what the organization did.
 In a hospital, that’s providing patient care.
 Doctor and nurse hours, medicines given, and disposable supplies used are all things that a hospital needs to track for proper billing and accounting.

 The electronic medical record or electronic health record is one of the main sources of data.
 While the main purpose of these records is facilitating patient care, they also facilitate the accounting process.
 When doctors and nurses enter information on patient charts, that information is how the billing department knows what to charge the patient.